Electromagnetic Cascade Emission from Neutrino-Coincident Tidal Disruption Events: Model description

 We focus on the description of a spherical radiation zone of radius $R$ leading to quasi-isotropic emission of neutrinos and photons, following \citet{2023ApJ...948...42W}.
 The acceleration is assumed to occur inside this region at a radius $R_{\rm acc} \lesssim R$.\footnote{This relationship applies to models M-OUV and M-IR (see below), whereas $R_{\rm acc} \sim R$ for model M-X.} We do not simulate the accelerator explicitly, we instead parameterize the acceleration zone by the maximal proton energy $E_{p,\mathrm{max}}$ and the dissipation efficiency $\varepsilon_{\rm diss}$, which describes the conversion efficiency from the mass accretion rate into non-thermal protons.
 Because of the quasi-isotropic emission, large values of $\varepsilon_{\rm diss} \simeq 0.05-0.2$ are required to obtain reasonable neutrino event rates; we will use a value on the upper end of this range to saturate the EM cascade bounds.
 Note that its precise value is not so relevant for the conclusions of this work, as it scales the neutrino and EM emissions in the same way.
 The accelerated protons are assumed to be magnetically confined in magnetic fields of strength $B$ as long as the Larmor radius is smaller than the size of the region, but they can diffuse out in the Bohm limit.

 Protons in the radiation zone may interact with IR, OUV, and X-ray radiation parameterized as thermal spectra with temperatures $T_{\mathrm{IR}}$, $T_{\mathrm{OUV}}$, and $T_{\mathrm{X}}$, respectively; the higher the target photon energy is, the lower is the required $E_{p,\mathrm{max}}$.
 Consequently, the models are labeled M-X (lowest $E_{p,\mathrm{max}}$, interactions with X-ray target only), M-OUV (intermediate $E_{p,\mathrm{max}}$, interactions dominated by OUV target), and M-IR (highest $E_{p,\mathrm{max}}$, interactions with IR target possible).
-Our interaction targets are based solely on observations, which means that the do not add any other theoretically motivated ingredients which have not been directly observed.
-Our models are fully time-dependent, taking into account the time-dependence of the proton injections assumed to follow the OUV light curves, and the time-dependence of the target photons.
+Our interaction targets are based solely on observations, which means that the do not add any other theoretically motivated ingredients which have not been directly observed. {For the scenarios M-OUV and M-IR, the radii of radiation zones are determined by the regions of respective isotropized thermal target photons, whereas the acceleration is expected to take place somewhere inside these regions.
+For instance, we choose $R\sim10^{15}~\rm cm$ (which is close to OUV photons) and $R\sim10^{17}~\rm cm$ (which is close to IR photons originated from the dust torus) for the M-OUV and M-IR scenarios, respectively.} Our models are fully time-dependent, taking into account the time-dependence of the proton injections assumed to follow the OUV light curves, and the time-dependence of the target photons.
 This is illustrated in \figu{luminosities}, where the time-dependent proton injection lumimosities and the time evolutions of the photon targets are shown for AT2019dsg and AT2019fdr; further model details are listed in Tab.~\ref{tab:params}.
 It is especially noteworthy that the IR photons are assumed to be be produced by the dust as so-called ``dust echoes'', where dust heated by X-ray and OUV radiation may re-emit IR photons \citep{2016ApJ...829...19V,2021arXiv211109391V,2022PhRvL.128v1101R}.
 We further on use the dust echo IR light curves obtained by \cite{2023ApJ...948...42W}.

 We focus on two scenarios, M-IR and M-OUV first, as they are representative for our results.
 However, we will later consider extended radiation zones (e.g., located close to the dust radius) and compact radiation zones (e.g., located close to the OUV-BB), respectively, as we will use $R$ as a free parameter in Sec. \ref{sec:constraints}.
 Further model details are given in the following subsections.